imAaryash/blockit-extension/README.md

   - Current & longest streaks
 - **🏆 Leaderboard** - Compete with friends and see who's most productive
 - **👥 Friends System** - Add friends, view their stats and activity in real-time
+- **� Study Groups** - Create or join study groups with group chat and collective stats tracking
 - **💬 Community Chat** - Global chat room to connect with other focused users
 - **🎨 Custom Themes** - Personalize your blocked page with colors and avatars
+- **📅 Focus Heatmap** - GitHub-style calendar showing your 90-day focus history
+- **💡 Daily Quotes** - Motivational quotes on blocked pages to keep you inspired

 ### 🎯 Smart Features
 - **YouTube Watch Tracking** - See what your friends are watching